M4NU5/Personal_Website/content/blog/tech/linux-gaming-in-2025/index.md

 - **Nobara-specific problem**: It’s based on Fedora, and while the out-of-box experience is great, sometimes the packages are a little old.
 Updating or overriding repos can feel like open-heart surgery, and I almost had to reinstall the whole OS because of one broken dependency chain.
 - **System coherence slowly unravels.** With all the install methods (Flatpak, RPMs, manual builds, etc.), your system can turn into a mess.
 Even with Nobara’s tools, it takes discipline to stop your setup from spiraling.

-## Final Thoughts: Nobara Linuxs mixed bag
+## Final Thoughts: Linux Gaming Is Ready...
+With Caveats

 So... is Linux gaming ready for prime time?